 Here you can see the timeline of how the number of your indexed pages changed over time on a sorted chart.

 Below the chart, you can explore the list of your indexed pages.
 But remember that you may not see all of them as:

 - The report shows up to 1,000 URLs, and

-- New URL may have been added after the last crawl.
+- A new URL may have been added after the last crawl.

 To receive more information, you can inspect each URL by choosing the URL from the list and clicking Inspect URL on the right panel.